Marunenko, Jacob "Russian Jack"

 Russia to America

 It was common for the head of the family to come first, to save, and to send for the family later.
 In his naturalization records and other official documents, Marunenko never denied having a family.
 Once in the United States, there is no indication that he ever returned to Ukraine or that his family ever joined him.
-It is unknown how much contact there was between Marunenko and his family after he left Ukraine for the new world.7
+According to family sources, shortly after he settled in Alaska, he contacted his wife, Melania, and their two children.
+Due to the family's impoverished circumstances in the village of Parievka, she was unable to leave.
+The family never talked openly about him, because if anyone said they had a relative in the United States, the entire family could suffer prosecution by local authorities--they might even be killed.7

 Arrival and Early Life in Anchorage